Rufous-tailed hummingbird: Taxonomy

 A. t. handleyi was originally described as a separate species, the Escudo hummingbird.
-At least one author treated the rufous-tailed hummingbird and the chestnut-bellied hummingbird (Saucerottia castaneiventris) as a superspecies; the latter was included in genus Amazilia at that time, but the two are now known to not be closely related.
+At least one author treated the rufous-tailed hummingbird and the chestnut-bellied hummingbird (Saucerottia castaneiventris) as a superspecies; the latter was included in the genus Amazilia at that time, but the two are now known to not be closely related.
 Some authors have doubted that A. t. fuscicaudata should be a separate subspecies.

 Description

 The rufous-tailed hummingbird is 9 to 11 cm long and weighs approximately 5 g.
 The adult male of the nominate subspecies has a green head and upperparts except for chestnut-brown lores and uppertail coverts.
 The tail is also mostly chestnut-brown, giving the species its English name; the feathers' outer webs and tips are bronze green.
 The throat, upper breast, and sides are green; the throat feathers sometimes have thin white edges giving a scalloped effect.
 The lower breast is gray, the belly white, and the undertail coverts chestnut-brown.
 The adult female's lower breast is a paler gray than the male's and the scalloping on the throat is more pronounced.
 Juveniles have a cinnamon wash to the lower breast and sides and the feathers of the lower back and rump have narrow cinnamon tips.
 The outer half of the bill's maxilla is black and the inner half red; the mandible is red with a black tip.

 The song is "varied, high, thin, squeaky chirping, tsi, tsi-tsi-tsit tsi-tsitsi tsi-si-si."
 Its calls are "a fairly hard, smacking tchik-tchik...or...tchi tchi..., at times repeated insistently" and "dry, hard chips often run into a rattling chirr-rr-rr-rr-rr".

 A. t. handleyi has the same color pattern as the nominate but is significantly larger and darker.
 A. t. fuscicaudata is smaller than the nominate and has a shorter and stouter bill.
 A. t. jucundas maxilla is pinkish brown rather than black; its belly is a darker gray than the nominate's and the bronze green on the tail is narrower.
 A. t. brehmi is similar to jucunda and fuscicaudata but has longer wings and tail.
 It has a longer bill than fuscicaudata and reduced green on the tail like jucunda.